 "Uēkahuna, the wail of a priest"

 Uēkahuna provides the most dramatic views of Kaluapele, which underwent a massive collapse during the eruption of 2018.

 What Does the Future Hold for Uēkahuna?

 Permanent structures were built at Uēkahuna beginning in 1927, and variously housed both the National Park Service and the USGS Hawaiian Volcano Observatory.
-Current buildings and facilities, including the modern Jaggar Museum, were completed in 1986.
-Kīlauea experienced a hulihia (catastrophic overturning) during summer of 2018 including the startling collapse of Halemaʻumaʻu and portions of the floor of Kaluapele.
-This event seriously damaged the buildings at Uēkahuna.
+These structures including the former Jaggar Museum were severely damaged following the lower east-zone eruption and summit collapse of Kīlauea in 2018.

 Last updated: August 18, 2021